InaPD/you-shall-not-pass/PLAN.md

    policy layer for mechanical failures in the "rules fired" table and overstated what it caught.
 Only the taint gate passes a real rule id (POL-002).

+## Findings from Phase 3

+1. **CLS-101 fired zero times across all 70 attacks.** The instruction-phrasing regexes caught nothing, because the payloads are written the way a real applicant would write them rather than as "IGNORE ALL PREVIOUS INSTRUCTIONS".
+CLS-102 caught only the five `forged_structure` attacks, which literally contain `SYSTEM:`.
+This is the project's thesis expressed as a number, and the README should lead with it: the advisory layer is evidence, not a control.
+Keep both rules in the report showing 0 rather than omitting empty rows.
+2. **DOCX core properties cap at 255 characters each.** Payloads are roughly 450, so `docx_core_props` splits across subject, keywords, comments and category.
+Truncating would have quietly tested a weaker attack than the manifest claims.
+3. **The `encoding` body-text blocker from Phase 1 is resolved by format, not fonts.**
+   `homoglyph` and `zero_width` are DOCX attacks; Word keeps Unicode intact where reportlab's standard fonts destroy it.
+No TTF embedding was needed.
+4. **The output scanner logs every hit, not just the deciding one.** The first blocking rule still decides, but logging only that hid OUT-003 and OUT-004 whenever OUT-002 matched first, understating those rules in the report.

 ## Standing constraints

 Carried from spec §21, the ones easiest to violate by accident while implementing: